pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_facade/step8.md

 {"total":null,"data":[]}
 ```

-We receive an empty list as a result, since we haven’t created any Beacons yet in the system.
+We receive an empty list as a result, since we haven't created any Beacons yet in the system.

 Attempting to request the URL without a valid session will result in an authentication error: